Skip to main content

 • via the Insert panel (found in the upper right corner of your window)

-2. Next you will be prompted to choose whether you would like to create a blank table or connect to an existing table.
-For views, you’ll want to choose to connect to an existing table.
+2. Next you will be prompted to choose whether you would like to Create duplicate (create a brand new base table) or create Connected view (connect to an existing table).
+For views, you’ll want to choose Connected view.

 3. Select which table you would like to create a new view of from the list of tables.